NLeSC/guide/language_guides/rust.md

 programming language but over the last few years its ecosystem has grown considerably and Rust is being adopted as a general programming language.

+Rust is increasingly adopted in **research software** for its unique blend of speed, safety, and modern tooling.
+It powers everything from high-throughput DNA sequencing pipelines to climate simulations, where even minor memory errors could invalidate results.
+By eliminating entire classes of bugs (e.g., null pointers, race conditions, type mismatches), Rust lets researchers focus on science, not on debugging.

 It is however a **low-level** language, which gives you direct control over hardware and memory (like [C/C++](./ccpp.md)).
-For comparison, [Python](./python.md) is a **high-level** language that prioritizes readability by abstracting these details - in Python you don't ever need to think about cleaning variables from memory, but in a **low-level** language you need to manage it yourself.
-Because Rust runs "closer to the metal", it achieves blazing-fast performance - similar to [C/C++](./ccpp.md).
+For comparison, [Python](./python.md) is a **high-level** language that prioritizes readability by abstracting these details - in Python you don't ever need to think about allocating or freeing memory as the interpreter takes care of it, making the code slower but much easier to program.
+In a **low-level** language you need to manage it yourself.
+Because Rust runs "closer to the metal", it achieves blazing-fast performance - similar to [C/C++](./ccpp.md) while avoiding common memory-safety and concurrency bugs.

 Here are some of Rust's key characteristics:

+- **Memory Safety**: Rust's unique ownership system guarantees memory safety at compile time, eliminating crashes from null pointers, dangling references, or leaks.

 - **Type Safety**: Strict compile-time checks ensure variables, data types, and operations are error-free, so there will be no surprises at runtime.